Sebastian-0912/Number-partition/README.md

     python simulated_annealing.py <path_to_your_dataset>
     ```

-3. The results, including the partitions and the objective value, will be displayed in the console.
+3. The results, including the partitions and the objective value, will be displayed in the console or log.txt.

 ## Example

-1. Create a file `numbers.txt` with the following content:

-    ```plaintext
-    10
-    20
-    15
-    5
-    25
-    ```

-2. Run the algorithm:
+1. Run the algorithm:

     ```bash
-    python simulated_annealing.py numbers.txt
+    python -u experiment1.py > log.txt
     ```

-3. Sample output:
+2. Sample output:

     ```plaintext
     Partition 1: [10, 25]